Openreach provides the vital infrastructure that is the foundation of the UK’s vibrant internet economy.

 We are responsible for providing services over the local loop or local access network, sometimes referred to as ‘the last mile’.
 This consists of the copper and fibre connections between our exchanges and homes and businesses.

-We have now passed more than 22m premises with our superfast fibre broadband network.
+In 2015/16 we passed more than 22m premises with our superfast fibre broadband network.
 That is more than three-quarters of the UK.
 We achieved 1.5m fibre broadband net connections in the year.
 This means that around 4.2m homes and businesses in the UK are now connected – 19% of those passed.

 In January 2015 we set out our ultrafast broadband vision for the UK.
 Using G.fast technology, we expect to offer initial speeds of a few hundred megabits per second to millions of homes and businesses by 2020.
 As further industry standards are secured, we expect speeds to increase to up to 500Mbps to most of the UK within a decade.